pingcap/docs/tiup/tiup-component-dm-start.md

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, the services in their intersection is started.
+> If the `-N, --node` option is specified at the same time, the services in their intersection are started.

 ### -h, --help